 - 1. 277VAC input power supply's efficiency shall be tested at 230Vac, 50Hz. - 2.
-Start up and Power Off voltage levels must always have hysteresis.
+Start up and Power Off voltage levels must always have hysteresis. - 3.
+Maximum input currents are defined on individual design specification per model.

 Application of an input voltage below the power off threshold shall not cause damage to the power supply, including a blown fuse.